Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Case studies

+Pooling the ten converged SEIR chains yields stable estimates of $\mathsf{R_0}(t)$ (Figure \ref{fig:R0_SEIR_basque}).
+Posterior predictive checks closely track the observed incidence (see “Posterior Predictive Daily Incidence” in the \href{https://hristoinouzhe.github.io/BayesTemporalEpidemicDynamics/#basque}{web gallery}).
+Although the other specifications did not achieve full convergence under this budget, most retained chains still produce accurate posterior-predictive incidence.
+We therefore use them only as exploratory evidence that the incidence data alone do not uniquely determine the latent compartmental structure or the associated transmission dynamics.

-Recall that $R_0$ is a good indicator of the state of the disease transmission, with values below 1 indicating the dying out of the transmission and values above 1 implying the further propagation.
-The higher the value of $R_0$ the more individuals are infected on average by a single infectious individual.
-What we see in Figure \ref{basque_R0_fig} is that all models agree that there were only two time intervals where median $R_0$ went consistently below 1 (a dotted grey line).
-One was during the state wise lockdown that started in the middle of March 2020 and the other one during the lockdown of the Basque Country commenced at the end of October 2020.
-We also see that all models indicate that during restrictive measures there is a decrease in transmission, whereas the ease of restriction comes together with an increase in transmission.
-Additionally, there is agreement between the models that the highest transmission occurred in the first wave, and the consequent waves had lower transmission rates, though high enough to keep the pandemic going on.
-A final observation to make is that the restrictions in the third and fourth waves seem to precede or coincide with the peak of the transmission rate, while the restrictive measures in the first two waves were likely taken after the peaks in transmission.
+A crucial practical concern is how non-pharmacological measures correlate with the transmission dynamics of a disease.
+In the time-dependent setting of this work this information is codified in the observed changes in the basic reproduction number.
+In Figure \ref{fig:R0_SEIR_basque} the posterior median and 95\% credible intervals for the basic reproduction number ($\mathsf{R_0}$) for the SEIR model is plotted, alongside the different measures taken in the Basque Country, such as lockdowns and emergency protocols (in dot-dashed red), as well as the lifting and easing of these extreme measures (in dot-dashed green).
+Recall that $\mathsf{R_0}$ is a good indicator of the state of the disease transmission, with values below 1 indicating the dying out of the transmission and values above 1 implying the further propagation.
+The higher the value of $\mathsf{R_0}$ the more individuals are infected on average by a single infectious individual.
+What we see in Figure \ref{fig:R0_SEIR_basque} is that there were three time intervals where median $\mathsf{R_0}$ went consistently below 1 (a dotted grey line).
+One was during the state wise lockdown that started in the middle of March 2020, another some time after a sanitary emergency was declared in the middle of August 2020, and the final one during the lockdown of the Basque Country commenced at the end of October 2020.
+We also see that during restrictive measures there is a decrease in transmission, whereas the ease of restriction comes together with an increase in transmission.
+Additionally, after applying the correction for incomplete detection, one sees that the highest transmission occurred in the first wave, and the next waves had lower transmission rates, though high enough to keep the pandemic going on.
+Finally, restrictions in the fourth wave seem to precede or coincide with the peak of the transmission rate, while the restrictive measures in the first three waves were likely taken after the peaks in transmission.
 We think that one should be extremely cautious when trying to interpret this last observation as a measure of the efficacy of non-pharmacological actions, and we abstain from doing so.
+Thus, these plots should be read as descriptive temporal associations between inferred transmission dynamics and public-health measures, not as estimates of the causal effect of those measures.